 I look up at the windows just in time to see the television in the living room go dark.
 The bathroom light switches on, then off.
 The bedroom window dims from harsh electricity to candlelight softness.
 I think of those candles and the bottle of vanilla scented massage oil on her nightstand as I snuff out my last cigarette on the hood of her new boyfriend’s car and start the long walk home, the owl circling me in the sky.

-This entry is part of Jack Rusher’s journal, originally published March 17th, 2004, in New York.
+This entry is part of Jack Rusher’s archive, originally published March 17th, 2004, in New York.
 Inspired by a creepy boy from whom I “stole” a girl at university.